After all of the quizzes and questions, there were some warning signs of addiction that no one told me about.

-The problem was, a lot of the quizzes use diagnostic criteria that I either found too easy to rationalize like: “Do you drink to relax or feel better?”
+The problem was, a lot of those quizzes used diagnostic criteria that I found too easy to rationalize.
+Like, “Do you drink to relax or feel better?”
 Duh, of course!
-I don’t pour myself a glass of pinot to feel worse!
-Or questions I didn’t find relatable to my stage of drinking like: “Have you ever had to have an eye-opener upon awakening in the past year?” or “Do you sometimes stay drunk for several days at a time?”
-Am I on a Caribbean Cruise?
+I don’t pour myself a glass of Pinot to feel worse!
+Or they asked questions I didn’t find relatable to my stage of drinking.
+Like, “Have you ever had to have an eye-opener upon awakening in the past year?” or “Do you sometimes stay drunk for several days at a time?”
+Am I on a Caribbean cruise?
 Then yes, but otherwise, no. And there you go, case closed.
 I could easily convince myself I didn’t have a real problem.
 Until one day, I couldn’t.

-Keep in mind I am not a professional psychologist, just a garden-variety wino who lives to give other people advice.
+Keep in mind that I am not a professional psychologist, just a garden-variety wino who lives to give other people advice.

 This was a big one for me.
-I’d have too much wine, get aggravated about something, pick a fight and go to bed in a huff.
-The next day I’d have a vague recollection that we argued but no clue what it was about so I’d be forced to pretend I was still mad, so he wouldn’t suspect I’d had too much to drink.
+I’d have too much wine, get aggravated about something, pick a fight, and go to bed in a huff.
+The next day I’d have a vague recollection that we’d argued but no clue what it was about.
+I’d be forced to pretend I was still mad so he wouldn’t suspect I’d had too much to drink.
 Sometimes I had to keep this up for hours.
-Good thing I have an improv background.
+Good thing I have a background in improv!
 I think it goes without saying that quitting drinking improved my marriage.

 This is a big one.
 The times I’ve been really intoxicated have always been an accident.
-I’ve never been someone who sets out to get hammered on purpose.
+I’ve never been someone who set out to get hammered on purpose.
 But I couldn’t seem to say when.
 When people who don’t have a drinking problem start feeling buzzed, their brain gets a signal that they don’t need any more.
-On the other hand, when alcohol starts making me feel good, my brain gets a signal that more is even better!
-So if I were at a party and my wine glass kept getting refilled, I would keep drinking.
-This could end peacefully or with a lot of shame and regret.
-It’s a crapshoot!
+On the other hand, when alcohol starts making me feel good, my brain gets a signal that more would be even better!
+So if I were at a party and my wine glass kept getting refilled, I would … just keep drinking.
+This might end peacefully, or it might wind up in a storm of shame and regret.
+It was always a crapshoot!

-Taking up yoga or a health regime to help curb drinking – Nothing wrong with trying to be healthy but I often tried to exercise to curb stress thinking I would drink less as a result.
+There is nothing wrong with trying to be healthy!
+But I often tried to exercise to curb stress, thinking I would drink less as a result.
 It never worked.
-Now that I’m sober, exercising and taking care of my health is very helpful but I had to quit drinking first.
+Now that I’m sober, exercising and taking care of my health is very helpful.
+But I had to quit drinking first.
 I couldn’t exercise myself into drinking less.

-Reading articles like this – Hey, I’m not saying it means anything!
+Hey, I’m not saying it means anything for you!
 I’m just saying that I read a lot of these kinds of articles, that’s all.
 I’m sure you’re fine.
 Really.